berkyalcinkaya/yeastvision/README.md

 | `ModuleNotFoundError: No module named 'chardet'` | run `pip install chardet` |
 | Cannot scroll through images/masks on the display | Click on the display to bring focus back to this widget|
 | Loaded images without masks but cannot draw | An existing label must be present to draw: Add a blank label with File -> Add Blank Label |

+## References
+<a id="1">[1]</a>
+Huang, Z., Zhang, T., Heng, W., Shi, B., & Zhou, S. (2022).
+Real-time intermediate flow estimation for video frame interpolation.
+In Proceedings of the European Conference on Computer Vision (ECCV).